 If you suspect your AAI has frozen, contact your pharmacist or GP to arrange a replacement.
 Avoid using a device that shows signs of freezing damage, such as cloudy or solidified adrenaline.

 Winter adventures should be enjoyed without unnecessary worry.
-By taking these simple precautions, you can ensure your adrenaline injectors stay safe and effective no matter how chilly it gets.
+By taking these simple precautions, you can ensure your adrenaline auto-injectors stay safe and effective no matter how chilly it gets.

 If you have any concerns or questions about your AAIs, please get in touch with our helpline.
 We’re here to support you in managing your allergies year-round.